 For a paint job, I recommend that you use the best paint brushes from Purdy.
 I have to report that the majority of self-taught, cutting-corner painters will buy $5 brushes, use them once and then throw them away.
 I find this to be sort of crazy.
 I buy a $25 brush (more than you need as a homeowner) and I use it day in and day-out for months…And my 3-month old brushes cut a better line than any new $5 brush!

-There is only one name for professional painters when it comes to paint brushes–I rarely am this blunt but please buy the best paint brushes from this brand: Purdy (here their website).
+There is only one name for professional painters when it comes to paint brushes–I rarely am this blunt but please buy the good paint brushes from this brand: Purdy (here their website).
 They are high quality brushes.
 That is true for exterior and interior painting.
 This link is the one for you if you are a do-it-yourself-er.
 It’s 2-inches wide.
 I use a 3.5 inch or ever 4 if I can get them and I won’t hire a painter who uses less than 2.
 But most of all it’s LATEX-ONLY.

 Best Paint Brushes Quick Answer